Want to listen instead of read? Tune in to this article overview:

 Alcohol use can lead to lasting changes in how your brain functions.
 There are many stages of alcoholic dementia, each with their own symptoms.

-What Is Alcoholic Dementia?
+What Is Alcohol-Related Dementia?

 What Causes Alcoholic Dementia?

 Alcohol-related dementia ultimately describes any dementia-type illness that is caused by alcohol use.
 Alcohol can have a toxic effect on the brain, affecting normal function.
 Alcohol can also affect how vitamin B1, or thiamine, is absorbed.
-Thiamine is essential for brain health and a thiamine deficiency can lead to permanent brain damage.
+Thiamine is essential for brain health, and a thiamine deficiency can lead to permanent brain damage.

 Is Alcoholic Dementia Reversible?